Downtown Loop (Kansas City): History

-Before the west side of the loop was built, there was a scenic road called Kersey Coates Drive in that place.
-There were many affluent homes that were built along the road, and stairs that led down from Case Park immediately to the east.
+The west side of the loop was built over a scenic road called Kersey Coates Drive.
+It had many affluent homes, and stairs lead down from Case Park immediately to the east.
 When the loop was completed, the multi-lane Interstate cut further into the bluff and these homes were razed.
-The stairs leading down from Case Park were cut off halfway and still remain today, between exits 2W and 2X.
+The stairway from Case Park was cut off halfway and remains between exits 2W and 2X.

 A March 2010 preliminary study of the Kansas City I-70 corridor made several innovative suggestions to relieve congestion in the downtown area.
 One proposal was to make the loop unidirectional, where the loop would essentially become a large roundabout.

-In 2022, plans were approved to construct a $160 million cap over a stretch of I-670, on the loops southern half.
-The cap would be topped with a public park and construction was scheduled to start in 2023.
+South Loop Park is a 5.5 acre public park being built upon a deck, or lid, capping the sunken portion of I-670 and spanning four city blocks from Wyandotte Street to Grand Boulevard.
+It is intended to reconnect Downtown Kansas City with the Crossroads Arts District and begin to counteract the effects of mid-20th century nationwide urban renewal movement.
+The construction of the freeway in the 1960s is considered a destructive and ill-conceived example of urban renewal because it was routed through dense, predominantly Black neighborhoods designated as "blighted" to reduce land acquisition costs, which severed community connections and displaced thousands of residents.
+The construction created a trench about 20 to 30 ft deep known as the "Kansas City Cut", establishing a formidable barrier that eliminated an estimated 100 blocks of the city's urban fabric.
+This historic division is to be addressed by creating a walkable green space that links the neighborhoods, as an act of restorative urbanism intended to "restitch" and "reweave the urban fabric".

 Exit list

-The following is the list of exits inside the loop in order as encountered if entering the loop from eastbound I-70.
+The exits as encountered when entering the loop from eastbound I-70 are: